 Subcribe to our newsletter for special offers, tips on growing and caring for your herbs, fabulous herb recipes, upcoming shows and much more!

-Marsh-mallow or Althea officinalis is a tall plant resembling a hollyhock, with velvety grey leaves that are triangular and folded.
+Marsh mallow or Althea officinalis is a tall plant resembling a hollyhock, with velvety grey leaves that are triangular and folded.
 The large pale pink flowers have a slight veining of darker purple and give way to furry fruits.
-This is a plant of coastal salt marshes and a useful one to encourage in damp coastal conditions.
-Some people consider it to be difficult to grow in the garden, but it is widely available from nurseries.
+This is a plant of marshes and a useful one to encourage in damp conditions.

 Growing 1-1.2m tall, this hardy perennial will need cutting back after flowering to maintain a neat shape.